Evel Knievel Museum: Details

-The 13,000-square-foot two story museum and Historic Harley Davidson dealership is located adjacent to the Kansas Expocenter at the corner of SW Topeka Boulevard and SW 21st Street.
-The winter hours are from 10am to 6pm Tuesdays-Saturdays.
-In the summer, the museum is also open from 12pm to 5pm on Sundays.
+The 13,000-square-foot two story museum and Historic Harley Davidson dealership was located adjacent to the Kansas Expocenter at the corner of SW Topeka Boulevard and SW 21st Street.

-Besides exhibits, the museum site has a gift shop, barbecue restaurant, event space and Yesterday's museum.
-Also on site is Harley Town, which includes Touch of Class hair salon and Integrity insurance.

 Knievel

 Robert Craig Knievel (/kˈniːvəl/; October 17, 1938 – November 30, 2007), professionally known as Evel Knievel, was an American stunt performer and entertainer.
 Throughout his career, he attempted more than 75 ramp-to-ramp motorcycle jumps.
-A generation of kids grew up transfixed by his televised exploits, imitating his stunts on bicycles and with Evel Knievel toys.
+He was particularly popular among kids, helped by the production of Evel Knievel toys.

 Exhibits

-The Evel Knievel Museum chronicles Knievel’s life from his early years in Butte, Montana to the height of his fame in the 1970s.
+The Evel Knievel Museum chronicles Knievel's life from his early years in Butte, Montana to the height of his fame in the 1970s.
 The time-lined exhibits are arranged in chronological order, with more than 1,000 artifacts on display, consisting of personal memorabilia, motorcycles, ephemera, and interactive exhibits.
-One example is the "4D Virtual Reality Jump" exhibit featuring Doug Danger, which allows visitors to experience Knievel’s stunt thrills first-hand but without the risks.
+One example is the "4D Virtual Reality Jump" exhibit featuring Doug Danger, which allows visitors to experience Knievel's stunt thrills first-hand but without the risks.

 The museum is known for being the home to Knievel's 1974 Mack Truck & Trailer "Big Red", the star-spangled helmets and leathers, and numerous other artifacts, including: